 Associate Degree in Biomedical Engineering

 Topics covered include engineering practice, mathematics, digital electronics, anatomy and physiology for biomedical technologists, computer science, project management, biomedical instrumentation and microcontroller programming.
-15 core units plus 2 electives.
+To complete the qualification you are required to complete all 15 core units and 2 elective units.